 Introduce the lesson with a lesson title and I propose "definitions of security terms".

-9.2 Definition of terms (Network security terms) (Learner's Book pages 310-312)
+9.2 Definition of terms (Network security terms)

 Step 2: Explain more to learners the meaning of each of the following security words: authentication, authorisation, encryption, decryption and firewall.